October 4, 2023

 This is a great question.
 I wasn’t able to find many answers to this online before I travelled.

-Basically you have two main towns to stay on the sea – Cala Gonome or Santa Maria Navarrese.
+Basically you have two main towns to stay on the sea – Cala Gonone or Santa Maria Navarrese.

 Since the boat travel distances are roughly the same from both towns to the main points of interest along the Baunei Coast, it really comes down to what each town has to offer.
 You can of course split your stay across both areas like we did, but be aware that it is a very windy 1.5 hour drive between both towns, so organise your boat trips from the town you plan to stay.

 This was our favourite of the two towns to enjoy in its own right.
-The size of the town is small and cute, with some amazing restaurants and cafes (more on this later).
-There is also a really nice beach named Spaggia da Palmasera to enjoy if you want to hang for the day and not rent a boat.
+This is a super cute, small village, with some amazing restaurants and cafes (more on this later).
+There is also a really beautiful beach named Spaggia da Palmasera to enjoy if you want to hang for the day and not rent a boat.

 Santa Maria Navarrese

-This is also a really nice place to stay.
-It’s a little bigger than Cala Gonome, and we found it also has slightly more boating options that leave from here as the marina is quite large.
+This is also the perfect place to stay.
+It’s a little bigger than Cala Gonone, and we found it also has slightly more boating options that leave from here as the marina is quite large.

-Woman drinking wine, sitting on the back deck of a boat that is anchored off the shore from Cala Goloritze.
+An ariel shot of a woman drinking wine, sitting on the back deck of a boat that is anchored off the shore with a rocky coastline in the background at Cala Goloritze.

 Cala Mariolu

-Another famous spot and this was extremely busy.
-The white pebble beaches are a drawcard here and the water tones are so vibrant.
+Another famous spot on the coastal area of Baunei and this one was extremely busy.
+The white pebble beaches are a drawcard here and the crystal clear water tones are so vibrant.
 It’s such a unique beach and stunning on a clear day.
-Go first thing in the morning before the excursion boats arrive (around 9:30am/10am) at the jetty and the beaches become packed with day trippers.
+Go first thing in the morning before the excursion boat tours arrive (around 9:30am/10am) at the jetty and the beaches become packed with day trippers.
 But even then, there’s a mood to grab an espresso from the beach hut and blend into the crowds soaking up the sun and sea.

 Note – if you have a small rental boat, to reach the shore you need to drop off your crew and gear at the designated spot on the beach (with a small cash fee paid to the beach attendant).
 Then the skipper needs to anchor your boat outside the buoy line and swim ashore.